Venue: Virtual meeting - This meeting is being held remotely using Skype for Business

 Members received a report from the Chairman of the Employment Committee on the Pay Policy Statement 2021 – 2022.

-The Leader of the Council and Member of the Employment Committee presented the report to Members and explained that a requirement of the Localism Act 2011 was that the Council produced an Annual Pay Policy Statement.
+The Leader of the Council presented the report to Members and explained that a requirement of the Localism Act 2011 was that the Council produced an Annual Pay Policy Statement.
 This Statement summarised current policies and arrangements already in place relating to pay – as such the Pay Policy Statement was one of fact.
 The Pay Policy Statement was approved each year by Council as part of the budget setting and approval process.

 The Leader advised of some errors and required amendments contained within the report, which had been circulated to Members prior to the meeting.
 These amendments were as follows: